Easy Thanksgiving Turkey Recipe

 - Healthy Sweet Potato Casserole

 - Baked Apples

 Need help with a timeline on the big day?
-Check out my Thanksgiving game plan, and peruse the healthy Thanksgiving menu I’ve put together.
-If you’ve got turkey leftovers (which are always the best), transform them into a turkey cobb salad or turkey casserole!
+Check out my Thanksgiving game plan, and peruse the Thanksgiving menu I’ve put together.
+I’ve also got a prime rib or honey baked ham if turkey isn’t your jam.
+And If you’ve got turkey leftovers (which are always the best), transform them into a turkey cobb salad or turkey casserole!

 Perfect Turkey Recipe Video